 Bariatric surgery is expensive, and without insurance, it can be financially out of reach for many people in the United States.
 In an attempt to find a more affordable option, many Americans are traveling to locations out of the country where the medical costs are much lower.
 While having surgery close to home is preferred, for some the cost difference makes traveling an acceptable alternative.

 One of the most popular destinations for bariatric surgery is Mexico, where the cost of treatment is about half of what it costs in the United States.
 While the low costs are enticing, there are additional factors to consider when traveling away from home for surgery.
-Many bariatric patients have been happy with their decision to travel to Mexico for bariatric surgery, but it is important to consider both the advantages and disadvantages before making this choice.

 There is much more to the bariatric process than just the surgery itself, from pre-op tests and pre-op diets to lifetime follow-up care, lap band fills, unexpected difficulties, and the possibility of undesirable side effects.